-While Puerto Vallarta is an amazing destination in and of itself, it’s fun to get out of town now and then.
-One of the best excursions is a Puerto Vallarta to Bucerias day trip, which we’ll take a closer look at in this post.
-Vamos, amigos!
+While Puerto Vallarta is an amazing destination in and of itself, it’s fun to get out of town now and then to explore the other nearby towns.

 This chilled-out beach town is actually in the neighboring state of Nayarit and not in Jalisco.
-It’s still a part of the Banderas Bay area, including Puerto Vallarta and a few other towns.
+It’s still a part of the Banderas Bay area, which includes Puerto Vallarta and a few other nearby towns.

 Bucerias is just 20km or a 30-minute drive from Puerto Vallarta.